MaxHissen/Battlesnake-Final/README.md

 # Current Status

-The snake is still online at battlesnake.com, and is under the name "Camo" At its peak, it was #4 in the world in duels, but has since dropped off as other snakes have been created.
+The snake is still online at battlesnake.com, and is under the name "Camo."
+At its peak, it was #4 in the world in duels, but has since dropped off as other snakes have been created.